 First, it is important to understand the motivation behind a boundary.
 Is it a genuine limit based on self-care and self-respect or is it motivated by a desire to control the other?
 The answer to this question is found in honest introspection.
 When a boundary becomes an ultimatum it is most often a control issue.

 Also, follow through is essential.
 This can happen in a number of ways.
 It can be as simple as a verbal reminder or as complex as a change of relationship or even creating distance within that relationship.
-When set in a healthy manner for the right reasons it is natural to expect boundaries to be honored.
+Setting boundaries for the right reason will help them be naturally respected.